cecrandell/bank/README.md

 docker ps
 ```

-Copy the Docker container ID and in a new terminal, type:
+Copy the Docker container ID and in a new Terminal, type:

 ```js
 docker exec -it [copied Docker container ID] /bin/sh